-Temecula wineries produce award winning Sangiovese, Chardonnay, Merlot, Sauvignon Blanc along with small quantities of Zinfandel, Viognier, Syrah, Petite Sirah, Pinot Gris, sparkling and dessert wines.
+Temecula wineries produce award-winning Sangiovese, Chardonnay, Merlot, and Sauvignon Blanc along with small quantities of Zinfandel, Viognier, Syrah, Petite Sirah, Pinot Gris, sparkling and dessert wines.

 Temecula wine country is ideally situated for Southern California wine lovers.
-You can be at the Temecula wineries in just under and hour from San Diego.
+You can be at the Temecula wineries in just under an hour from San Diego.
 Driving from Los Angeles takes about an hour and a half.
-From Orange county you can be in Temecula in about an hour.
+From Orange County, you can be in Temecula in about an hour.

 Temecula offers a wide range of places for you to stay.
 The national chain hotels are mostly concentrated around Interstate 15.
 These hotels and motels offer clean affordable rooms, but not much else.
 The real fun begins in Temecula’s wine country.
 Here you can find beautiful resorts and charming inns all nestled in the acres of vines and rolling hills.

 Be sure to ask the wine country hotel staff about tasting room specials that are offered to guests.

 SO WHAT MAKES THE TEMECULA WINE SO SPECIAL

 Temecula’s light, sandy loam soil, comprised mostly of decomposing granite, permits water to drain easily.
 This forces the roots to grow deeper to find water.
 The result is stronger vines and smaller grapes.

 This is ideal for highly concentrated flavor - just ask Robert Renzoni, owner of Robert Renzoni Vineyards which has produced some of the area's best award-winning wines and food in Temecula that locals and tourists flock to.